LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/model_summon/Readme.md

 - Enter [http://26.26.26.1:8501](http://26.26.26.1:8501) in your browser and jump to the UI;
 - Load model from `Reconstruct` and `ReconstructORI` filefolder, as displayed in the left of the window;
 - Enter `omega` and `qv` according to the hints and press `Comput Flow Field`;
-- Obtain the flow field and other model information in the interface;
+- Obtain the flow field and other model information in the interface.
-- Save the results automatically.